ACamp37/Project_Pali/README.md

 # CaseStudy
-A web application game made using JSP, Bootstrap, and JDBC.
-Currently in Development.
+A web application game made using JSP, Bootstrap, Spring MVC and EclipseLink JPA.
+Currently in Development